 What is Domestic Assault in Virginia?

 Virginia’s Domestic Assault statute is Va Code Section 18.2-57.2.
-In Virginia, you can be convicted of domestic assault when two primary facts are established:
+Notably, the Virginia Code does not define “assault & battery,” but rather the definition comes from Common Law.
+In Virginia, you are guilty of domestic assault when:

-1) The complainant against you is a spouse, former spouse, household or family member; and
+1) The alleged victim is a spouse, former spouse, parent of a mutual child, household or family member; and

 2) You either